Forge4Flow/Fore4Flow.github.io/_posts/2023-08-07-introducing-forge4flow.md

 ### Ecosystem SDKs - In Development

-Lack of mobile resources is a huge factor for their being very little Web3 Mobile apps.
+Lack of integration resources is a huge factor for their being very little Web3 apps.
 By releases ecosystem SDKs for multiple platforms we can lower the barrier to entry for new developers.
 We have scoped several SDKs to target for Swift (iOS).

 - SwiftIPFS-Image
 - FLOAT-Swift-SDK